-- Five core entrepreneurship management courses which include: - One semester long practicum - Written business plan and oral presentation - Three technical elective courses - One additional technical or entrepreneurship management elective The depth of knowledge provided by the TEAM curriculum creates well-rounded, business-savvy engineers and scientists who are prepared to take on both the technical and business challenges of any industry in a global world.
-For additional information, contact:
+- · Five core entrepreneurship management courses which include: - One semester long practicum - · Written business plan and oral presentation - Three technical elective courses - · One additional technical or entrepreneurship management elective The depth of knowledge provided by the TEAM curriculum creates well-rounded, business-savvy engineers and scientists who are prepared to take on both the technical and business challenges of any industry in a global world.
+Please note: We are no longer actively recruiting for the MS TEAM program.
+The last cohort of MS TEAM students will graduate in in the 2024-2025 academic year.
+For additional information: